BrokenEagle/JavaScripts/README.txt

         - Pull: Populate tag list with a user's Danbooru blacklist tags.
         - Push: Write a tag list to a user's Danbooru blacklist.
         - Validate: Activates the ValidateBlacklist addon for the tag list.
+        - Order: Activates the OrderBlacklist addon for the tag list.
-        - Reset: Resets the ValidateBlacklist addon, causing it to stop.
+        - Reset: Resets the module addon, causing it to stop.
         - Apply: Apply the recommended changes to the tag list window.
         - Delete: Delete the level.